dark-teal-coder/dark-teal-coder/README.md

 - `HTML` & `CSS`
   - taken a course that covers basic `HTML` and `CSS` syntax and simple website creation many years ago
 - `R`
+  - **Description**
-  - taking a course at graduate level
+    - I'm taking a R programming course at graduate level.
+There are one midterm and one final that together contribute to 80% of the final course grade.
+      - [x] CSCI E-5a R Programming
+  - **Basic Syntax and Concepts**
+    - ...

 Check out my [Gists](https://gist.github.com/dark-teal-coder) for some code snippets :kissing_smiling_eyes: